Michael Kenyon (Canadian writer)

-Michael Kenyon is a Canadian writer from British Columbia, who won the ReLit Award for fiction in 2010 for his novel The Beautiful Children.
+Michael Chadwick Kenyon (born 1953) is a Canadian writer from British Columbia, who won the ReLit Award for fiction in 2010 for his novel The Beautiful Children.
 He was also a ReLit poetry nominee in the same year for The Last House.

 His debut novel, Kleinberg, was a shortlisted finalist for the Books in Canada First Novel Award in 1992, and for the Commonwealth Writers Prize for Best First Book, Canada/Caribbean.

 His other books have included the novels The Biggest Animals and A Year at River Mountain, and the short story collection Parallel Rivers.